Coronavirus digest: Australia to ease testing rules amid surge | DW | 29.12.2021

 Australia needs "a gear change" to manage testing requirements, Prime Minister Scott Morrison said on Wednesday, allowing that the country was easing its COVID-19 testing rules to cope with the omicron-fueled surge in infections.

-This change would entail redefining who qualifies as close contact and the furlough of virus-exposed workers.
+This change would entail redefining who qualifies as a close contact and the furlough of virus-exposed workers.

 "We just can't have everybody just being taken out of circulation because they just happen to be at a particular place at a particular time," the prime minister said.